mozilla/extension-activity-monitor/CONTRIBUTING.md

 ### Data Flow

-The extension recevies logs in the form of `object` from activityLog API.
+The extension recevies activity logs in the form of `object` from activityLog API.
 The activityLog API schema can been found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).
+It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20), which gets triggered everytime an activity is found from any monitored extensions and returns a [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).

+### Collecting Logs

+#### Live Logging

+The real-time logs are being collected in the background and send to Activity Log page while it is opened.
+The extension used `runtime.sendMessage` API to communicate between background and Activity Log page.
+The [`sendLogs()`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L25-L33) method is responsible for sending logs to Activity Log page.
+The Activity Log page listens for logs via [`runtime.onMessage` event](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L253-L265) and renders the logs in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/)

+#### Loading / saving logs

+The collected logs can be saved as JSON file.
+It saves all the collected logs that are available in background.
+The saving logs operation can be found in the background.
+The `downloads` API has been used to save logs.

+We can also load logs by loading a JSON file.
+It will read the logs and render those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).
+The load log functionality can be found in [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/save-load.js).

+### Background Page

+The background page is responsible for monitoring extensions, storing activity logs, saving logs to a JSON file and loading logs from JSON file.
+The logs remains alive in the background unless it is being cleared.
+It also sends the real-time logs to Activity Log page.
+It acts as the backend of the extension, which more often communicates with popup and activity log page to make sure extension monitoring is running smoothly.

+### Popup Page

+The popup page is responsible for "start monitoring" and "stop monitoring" other installed extensions.
+It also helps to access the Activity Log page.
+The popup page communicates with the background to run most of its funcationality.

+### Activity Log Page - Tab (Extension Page)

-It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20), which gets triggered everytime an activity is found from any monitored extensions and return a [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
-We store these log objects inside the [`logs` array in background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L7).
-We also stored the monitored extension in a [`Map` in Background](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L9).
-When we open the Activity Log page from popup, the page is being rendered with existing logs collected in the background and receives the future logs in real-time via [`runtime.onMessage` event](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L235-L247) while it is opened.
-In Activity Log page, the logs are being rendered in table view with the help of [`log-view` web component](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/log-view-element.js).
+It can be called as the front-end part of the extension.
+When the Activity Log page is open from the popup, it renders the existing logs (if logs were collected in background before) and recevies real-time logs from background while it is opened.
+Activity Log page allows to communicate with other parts of the extension to save logs to a JSON file, load logs from JSON file, clear activity logs.
+It also provides functionality to filter out the unncessary logs by log identities, substring searching and with tab id.
+These filtering options are made with a couple of [web components](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component).

+#### Rendering Logs

+The logs are being rendered using [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) web component.
+Along rendering the new logs the filter options also get updated.
+While filters are being applied, any new logs that doesn't match the filters will be rendered as hidden in `log-view`.

+#### Filtering Log Entries

+Extension Activity Monitor offers the following filtering options-

+- Filter logs with extension id, view type, API name, API type.
+  - These filtering options uses the [`filter-option`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-option) web component.
+- Filter logs with substring.
+  - It uses the [`filter-keyword`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-keyword) web component.
+- Filter logs with range of timestamp.
+  - It uses the [`filter-timestamp`](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component/filter-timestamp) web component.
+- Filter logs with tab id.
+  - It uses the URL search parameter `filterTabId=tabid` to set the tab id filter. `tabid` should be a number.

+The filters are stored in Model of the Activity Log page.
+Filters are only being changed by [`onFilterChanged` method](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L338-L347) in controller.
+A JSDoc about the filter object can be found [here](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L21-L38).

+### Activity Log Page - Devtools (Extension Page)

+The page can be accessed via "Extension Activity" panel in devtools.
+Inside the Activity Log page has almost all the similar characteristics as "Activity Log Page - Tab" except it filters the activity logs with the tab id where it is opened.
+The tab id is found with the help of devtools API i.e. `browser.devtools.inspectedWindow.tabId`.

 ### Project Directory Structure